jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 * Description of the proposed solution
 * Additional context

-**The item should represent real, relevant, feasible work**.
-In short, if a knowledgeable person were to be assigned this item, they would be able to complete it with a reasonable amount of effort and assistance, and it furthers the goals of the Jupyter project.
+**The issue should represent real, relevant, feasible work**.
+In short, if a knowledgeable person were to be assigned this issue, they would be able to complete it with a reasonable amount of effort and assistance, and it furthers the goals of the Jupyter project.